-This Almond Flour Peach Cobbler is so good; everyone will want seconds!
-This homemade peach cobbler will become a summer staple in your home!
-It is gluten-free, grain-free, dairy-free, soy-free, and refined sugar-free.
+This Peach Cobbler With Almond Flour is so good; everyone will want seconds!
+This yummy recipe features peaches at their peak ripeness, and they caramelize as they bake.
+My homemade peach cobbler will become a summer staple in your home!

 You will taste naturally sweet peaches, a delicious semi-sweet grain-free biscuit topping, and perfect syrupy goodness in every bite!!
 Not to mention, it goes amazing with a scoop of paleo ice cream!